 How To Break a Weight Loss Plateau – Without Starving Yourself

-You tried your best.
-You lost weight.
-You gave it everything and it hurt.
+You tried your best, and you lost weight.
+You gave it everything, and it hurt.

 And then it all stopped.

-You still went out there and exercised harder.
+You went out there and exercised harder.
 You watched everything you ate.

-The human body is incredibly adaptive, and will do its level best to maintain equilibrium (homeostasis).
+The human body is highly adaptive and will do its best to maintain equilibrium (homeostasis).

 The best single word of advice is to make a change.

 Change something.
 Anything.
 Please do it now.

 Don’t make the mistake of doing the same thing over and over, expecting a different result.